G2Lab/pQuant/README.md

 ### Installing OpenFHE

 OpenFHE is a public library that supports various homomorphic encryption schemes, especially BFV scheme.
-Please refer to the [official document](https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/installation.html) for details.
-We specifically use 1.1.2 version.
+Please refer to the [official documentation](https://openfhe-development.readthedocs.io/en/latest/sphinx_rsts/intro/installation/installation.html) for details.
+We specifically use version 1.1.2.

 Follow the steps below for a successful installation on Linux:
 ```bash